Model incorporation workflow

 Go to the model repository page: https://github.com/ersilia-os/eosXabc, in this case.

-Fork the repository to your username.
+Fork the repository to your GitHub user.

 Clone the forked repository.
-This should create a eosXabc
+This should create a

 folder in your local filesystem.

 ).
-This will create an eos-demo
+This will create aneos-demo

-Run the following script to populate your forked model with the demo data: python /path/to/eos-demo/populate.py /path/to/eosXabc
+folder in your local filesystem.Run the following script to populate your forked model with the demo data:

-Your eosXabc
+eosXabc

 has been populated with model parameters, dependencies and extra metadata.
 It is now ready for commit.

-Commit changes and push changes to eosXabc
+Commit changes and push changes to

-Open a PR to the main
+.Open a PR to the

 .
 GitHub Actions workflows will be triggered to ensure that your code works as expected.